Jiajie-Ma/cs312-Final-Project/ProjectProposal.md

 ### Fractal Brownian Motion (fBM)

 A Brownian Motion (BM) is a movement of an object with random increments.
 In other words, it is a integral of white noises so that the result paths are random yet self-similar, i.e. a zoomed-in version of the path resembles the whole path.
 The usual way to implementing BM in computer science is to start with some periodic base function such as *f(x) = sin(x)*.
-As we add several more sine functions with different amplitudes and frequencies,
+As we add several more sine functions with different amplitudes and frequencies (so-called *noises*), it results in a random path that becomes a fractal if we allowed the loop to continue forever.

+A fractional Brownian Motion is a Brownian Motion such that we keep a memory to keep track of the proess.
+In each iteration, the noise we add is based on the previous ones in terms of its frequency and amplitude.
+In other words, the increments are not completely independent from each other so that the result landscape is inherited with additional features.
+To control this process, we also keep a parameter *H* called the Hurst Exponent, ranging from 0 to 1.

+When H = 1/2, the motion is reduced to BM so that every increment is independent from each other.
+When H = 1, the memory is positively correlated so that changes in a given direction will tend to produce future changes in the same direction and the path will then be smoother than a vanilla BM.
+Oppositely, the landscape becomes more curvy than BM and results in a complex landscape.
+It turns out by (physical) experiments that the best parameter value for most mountain landscape is H = 1.

 ### A variant of Fractal Brownian Motion